Project-MONAI/monai-deploy/guidelines/monai-application-package.md

 - The Method SHALL have the option to copy one or more manifest files to a mounted volume path.

-  - `/var/run/holoscan/export/app/`: when detected, the Script copies the contents of `/opt/holoscan/app/` to the folder.
+  - `/var/run/holoscan/export/app/`: when detected, the Method copies the contents of `/opt/holoscan/app/` to the folder.

-  - `/var/run/holoscan/export/config/`: when detected, the Script copies `/var/holoscan/app.yaml`, `/etc/holoscan/app.json` and `/etc/holoscan/pkg.json` to the folder.
+  - `/var/run/holoscan/export/config/`: when detected, the Method copies `/var/holoscan/app.yaml`, `/etc/holoscan/app.json` and `/etc/holoscan/pkg.json` to the folder.

-  - `/var/run/holoscan/export/models/`: when detected, the Script copies the contents of `/opt/holoscan/models/` to the folder.
+  - `/var/run/holoscan/export/models/`: when detected, the Method copies the contents of `/opt/holoscan/models/` to the folder.

-  - `/var/run/holoscan/export/docs/`: when detected, the Script copies the contents of `/opt/holoscan/docs/` to the folder.
+  - `/var/run/holoscan/export/docs/`: when detected, the Method copies the contents of `/opt/holoscan/docs/` to the folder.

-  - `/var/run/holoscan/export/`: when detected without any of the above being detected, the Script SHALL copy all of the above.
+  - `/var/run/holoscan/export/`: when detected without any of the above being detected, the Method SHALL copy all of the above.

 ### Table of Important Paths